Writing Activities for Earth Day

 Grades 6-12

 In this writing activity from Action for the Climate Emergency (ACE), students will learn how climate change is impacting their state and write a personal narrative to their elected officials on why climate change is an important issue to them.
 This interdisciplinary lesson plan includes videos, links to helpful information, a teacher guide, and a student worksheet in both PDF and Google Doc formats.
-Writing a personal narrative is a great way to help students make the connection between their personal experiences and climate change topics.
-When students see how their own lives and communities are impacted by the climate crisis, they will develop a greater understanding of the importance of protecting and taking good care of the Earth in our daily lives.
+Writing a personal narrative is a great way to help students practice mindfulness and make the connection between their personal experiences and climate change topics.
+When students see how their own lives and communities are impacted by the climate crisis, they will develop a greater understanding of sustainability and the importance of protecting and taking good care of the Earth in our daily lives.

 Nature Show and Tell